DanWahlin/AzureContainerApps/Labs/Lab 5/Lab 5.md

     }
     ```

     > Note: You can find the Dapr Component definition for the pub/sub service (Azure ServiceBus) at https://github.com/Azure/reddog-code/blob/master/manifests/corporate/components/reddog.pubsub.yaml.
+It's important to note that Azure Container Apps currently uses a different format than the standard Dapr component spec.

 1. Open https://github.com/Azure/reddog-code/blob/master/RedDog.LoyaltyService/Controllers/LoyaltyController.cs#L44 and note that a `DaprClient` object is used to get a state entry (from Cosmos DB in this case).